FGasper/zmodemjs/README.md

 “poison” such messages, e.g., by sending a file whose name includes a ZMODEM header.
 That’s not a normal circumstance, though.

-* lrzsz has a [buffer overflow bug](https://github.com/gooselinux/lrzsz/blob/master/lrzsz-0.12.20.patch) that makes the terminal go a bit wonky if you try to abort a session while receiving a file.
-There’s not much that can be done about this since lrzsz is basically unmaintained.
-(Its last update was almost 20 years ago as of this writing.)

 # IMPLEMENTATION NOTES

 * I’ve had success integrating zmodem.js with